-The purpose of this Equality, Diversity and Inclusion (EDI) Annual Report 2023 is to provide a summary of key achievements as well as areas that require improvement, and to fulfil our commitment to report on the refreshed EDI Action Plan over the period of January to December 2023.
+The purpose of this Equality, Diversity and Inclusion (EDI) Annual Report 2023, is to provide a summary of key achievements as well as areas that require improvements, and fulfil our commitment to report on the refreshed EDI Action Plan over the period of January to December 2023.

-So that we can learn about the degree to which the diversity of our colleagues reflects the communities we serve, we have compared the data about the ethnicity and diversity of our workforce with data on the composition of our local communities using subsets of data from the Census 2021, published at various points during 2023.
+So that we can learn about the degree to which the diversity of our colleagues reflects the communities we serve, we have compared the data about the ethnicity and diversity of our workforce with data on the composition of the local communities using subsets of data from the Census 2021 published at various points during 2023.
 The Census Act 1920 makes it compulsory for everyone in England and Wales to take part in the Census in accordance with the Order and Regulations.
-We have also analysed views in the NHS Staff Survey 2022 and People Pulse surveys, to inform this report.
+We have also analysed views in the 2022 staff survey and people pulse surveys, to inform this report.

-In the NHS EDI Improvement Plan, published in 2023, NHS England referred to a diverse workforce that is representative of the communities it serves as critical to addressing the population health inequalities in those communities.
-We recognise the evidence between a diverse workforce that demonstrates equality and inclusion, and the quality of care for patients, as documented by the Care Quality Commission.
+In the NHS EDI Improvement Plan, published in 2023, NHS England referred to a diverse workforce that is representative of the communities it serves as critical to addressing the population health inequalities in those communities1.
+We recognise the evidence between a diverse workforce that demonstrates equality and inclusion, and the quality of care for patients, as documented by the Care Quality Commission2.